isomerpages/moe-anglicanhigh/_partners/Anglican House/Fees.md

 ##### Payment Methods

 * Full payment must be made when checking in to the hostel.<br>
-* A non-refundable registration fee of $50/$200 and a deposit of $400 are required for new applicant.
+* A non-refundable registration fee of $50 for Uni/Poly student and $200 for Secondary student and a deposit of $400 are required for new applicant.
 The deposit will be refunded when the boarder leaves the hostel.<br>
 * For room reservation, a deposit of $400 is required for the confirmation of the reservation.
 The deposit will not be refunded if the reservation is cancelled.<br>
 * A reminder will be sent for late payment of fees---7 days after the invoice is issued. $30 will be levied for each reminder sent.<br>
 * Fees paid are non-refundable.<br>